No products in the cart.

 James received his law degree from the University of Miami, where he was an editor and published author on the University of Miami Law Review, and he received his undergraduate degree in Accounting from Ithaca College, cum laude.
 James is admitted to practice in Florida, Washington, D.C. and New York.

-FL General: This program is approved for 7.5 general CLE units in Florida through October 1, 2017.
+FL General: This program is no longer approved for CLE credit in Florida.
+CLE expired on October 1, 2017.

 CA General: This program is approved for 6.25 general CLE units in California.